luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 - First, we will run a DepthAI demo script, that will allow you to preview DepthAI functionalities.
 - Next, I will explain what the script does and describe basic terms used in the DepthAI world.
-- Following up, I will show which models can you run on DepthAI and how to run a custom one.
+- Following up, I will show which models you can run on the DepthAI out-of-the-box and how to run a custom model.
 - Last, you will receive useful links to expand your knowledge further, and check open-sourced use-case implementations, code examples and tutorials, that you can use as a starting point for your projects.

 Let's start with the device setup below